aitor1717/pau_pau/readme.md

 ## Setup

 - Install requirements
-- Set OpenAI API key in the config file
+- Set your OpenAI API key in `config/config.json`

 ## Example Functionality

     Create a tool that checks current CPU memory usage

-    Create a JSON file for the tool
+    Generate a JSON manifest for the tool

-    Run the new tool and print the results without restarting the session
+    Run the tool and print results — no restart needed

-    Create file containing the output
+    Create a file containing the output

     Edit an existing tool

-    Log results and self-improve
+    Log results and iterate

 Pau Pau works best when treated as a system-level assistant for modular automation and orchestration.
 It does not aim to chat.
 It acts.